 Over the last few years, home prices in Denver rose steadily and significantly, outpacing the national average.
-The median home value has increased by double digits in the last year alone.
+The median home value has increased by double digits in 2016 alone.

-But a new forecast for the Denver real estate market through 2017 and into 2018 suggests that house values could slow down over the coming months.
+But a new forecast for the Denver real estate market through 2019 and into 2020 suggests that median home value growth could slow down over the coming months.
 Call it a return to normalcy.

-According to the real estate data company Zillow, the median home value in Denver rose by 10.2% over the last 12 months (as reported in May 2017).
-That’s well above the national average for annual price growth, going back 20 years or so.
+According to the real estate data company Zillow, the median home value in Denver rose by 2.8% over the last 12 months (as reported in April 2019).
+That’s more or less consistent with the national average for annual price growth, going back 20 years or so.

-In May, the company wrote: “The median home value in Denver is $377,500 … values have gone up 10.2% over the past year and Zillow predicts they will rise 3.3% within the next year.”
+In April, the company wrote: “The median home value in Denver is $424,700.
+Denver home values have gone up 2.8% over the past year and Zillow predicts they will rise 0.5% within the next year.”

 With housing bubbles aside, home prices in the U.S. tend to rise by around 3% to 4% annually.
-Double-digit annual increases, like those seen in the Denver real estate market over the last year, are unusual.
+Double-digit annual increases, like those seen in the Denver real estate market in recent prior years, are unusual.
 They’re also unsustainable over the long term, as they begin to cause affordability issues.

-Zillow’s forecast for ~3.3% price growth over the next year suggests that the red-hot Denver real estate market could be settling down, following the double-digit gains seen over the last two years.
+Zillow’s forecast for ~0.5% price growth over the next year suggests that the formerly red-hot Denver real estate market could be entering a new phase of much slower growth, following the double-digit gains seen in prior years.
 Some analysts have referred to this as a “high plateau.”